Allocation and Distribution of Recovered Facilities and Administrative Costs (Policy 6100)

 4.1.4 Sponsored Projects Administered by the Division of Research

 Recovered F&A costs will be allocated to the Vice President and Chief Financial Officer and to the Vice President for Research and Economic Development in amounts equal to 15 percent and 85 percent, respectively.

 4.1.5 Sponsored Projects Administered by the Graduate College

 F&A costs are allocated to the Graduate College, Vice President and Chief Financial Officer, and Vice President for Research and Economic Development in amounts equal to 50 percent, 15 percent, and 35 percent respectively.

 In unique circumstances, the Vice President for Research and Economic Development in consultation with the President may determine it is in the best interest of the University to continue the development of the research mission by reallocating the above percentages as needed.

 4.2 Distribution of F&A

 b.
-The distribution of recovered Facilities and Administrative costs may be delayed or withheld if a sponsored project is deemed to be noncompliant with fiscal, programmatic, or administrative requirements until the outstanding requirements have been met.
-Prior to withholding Facilities and Administrative costs, the Vice President for Research and Economic Development and dean or equivalent administrative unit head will agree in writing a plan to correct the noncompliant issue.
+The distribution of recovered F&A costs may be delayed or withheld if a Sponsored Project is deemed to be noncompliant with fiscal, programmatic, and/or administrative requirements, including but not limited to late technical/programmatic reports, until the outstanding requirements have been met.
+Prior to withholding F&A costs, the Vice President for Research and Economic Development and dean, or equivalent administrative unit head, will agree in writing a plan to correct the noncompliant issue(s).